MdRajaulKarim/Auto_Fill/README.md

 ### Using a Profile

 1. Navigate to the target website
-2. Click the Lightning Autofill icon
+2. Click the Autofill icon
 3. Select your profile from dropdown
 4. Click "Fill Form"
 5. Watch as the form fills automatically!